wapiflapi/binglide/README.md

 ### N-Gram visualisation (3G, 2G)
 This are the most useful views when it comes to identifying what kind of data one is looking at.
 The idea is to look at a histogram of bigrams or trigrams in the file.
 Those are represented in 2D or 3D.

-This representation ofers very visual patterns that are diferent enough from one data type to another to be easily recognized once you get used to them.
+This representation offers very visual patterns that are different enough from one data type to another to be easily recognized once you get used to them.

 A data point in one of those views represents how often those bytes are found together.
 Data in pink is simply the printable ascii range.